chubbyphp/chubbyphp-framework/doc/Tutorials/AddControllerServiceProvider.md

 }
 ```

-## Register the ControllerServiceProvider to app/app.php (cause its only web related)
+## Register the ControllerServiceProvider to app/app.php.

+We're registering the created ControllerServiceProvider within app.php.
+The reason why we took this app.php instead of the container.php is, cause its only web app related.

 ```php
 $container->register(new ControllerServiceProvider());